ftokarek/MLOps-Customer-Satisfaction-Pipeline/README.md

 # MLOps Customer Satisfaction Pipeline

 End-to-end machine learning pipeline for predicting customer satisfaction scores.
-Built with ZenML for orchestration, MLflow for experiment tracking and model deployment, and Streamlit for interactive predictions.
+Built with MLflow for experiment tracking and model deployment, ZenML for orchestration and Streamlit for interactive predictions.

 ## Features